Pfc. Daniel Joseph Courtney

 Later in the day, Dannie's group of POWs was moved to a school yard in Mariveles.
 The POWs were left sitting in the sun for hours without food or water.
 Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
 Drum which had not surrendered.
 Shells from these two American forts began landing among the POWs.
 The POWs could do little since they had no place to hide.
 Some POWs were killed by incoming American shells.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.

 The POWs were ordered to move again by the Japanese and had no idea that they had started what became known as the death march.
 During the march he received no water and little food.
 At San Fernando, he was put into a small wooden boxcars.
 The cars could hold forty men or eight horses, but the Japanese packed 100 men into each car and closed the doors.
 They were packed in so tightly, that those who died remained standing until the living climbed out of the cars.
 From Capas, Dannie walked the last ten miles to Camp O' Donnell.

 Dannie was held as a POW at Camp O'Donnell and

-Cabanatuan in the Philippines.
-He was
+than Cabanatuan in the Philippines.

+The POWs disembarked the ship and were taken by train to POWs camps.
 Dannie was sent to Hirohata 12-B. The prisoners in the camp worked in the Seitetsu Steel Mill.
 At the camp, Dannie ran a coal shovel that fired a boiler.
 Working with coal without eye protection resulted in Dannie having vision problems.

 Daniel J. Courtney passed away on March 23, 1974, and was buried at Mount Olivet Cemetery in Janesville, Wisconsin, next to his son.